21centuryweather/21st-Century-Weather-Software-Wiki/_sources/UM/UM-intro.md

 - `PPN` : Number of processors (generic)
 - `QUEUE_PARALLEL` : PBS job queue type
 - `RUNTYPE` : Flag for 'coupled' (modeling both the ocean and atmosphere) or 'uncoupled' (atmosphere only) simulation.
-- `RUN_METDB_ODB` : Option to use the UK Met Office Observation Database
 - `SITE` : String to denote the supercomputer type
 - `STOCHASTIC`: Flag for stochastic atmospheric physics
 - `TASKLENGTH` : Data for UM task control